-It is an independent Commonwealth with Elizabeth II of England as its Queen and Head of State, represented in the country by a Governor-General.
-Before it gained independence, it was a French and then a British colony.
-The country’s official language is English although it also recognizes Creole English and Creole French as regional languages.
+It is an autonomous Commonwealth with Elizabeth II of England as its Queen and Head of State, exemplified in the country by a Governor-General and is an attraction for immigrants worldwide.
+Before it attained independence, it was a French and then a British settlement.
+The country’s authorized language is English although it also comprehends Creole English and Creole French as regional dialects.

-Grenada recognizes dual citizenship, meaning investors can still benefit from their current passports.
-The Grenadian Citizenship by Investment Program offers the following prime benefits:
+Grenada acknowledges dual citizenship, connotation investors can still aid from their current passports.
+The Grenadian Citizenship by Investment Program formulates the following top benefits which is distinct from other programs:

 - Fast processing within four months.